ajaygandecha/tailwindcss-workshop/README.md

 [Adam Wathan](https://github.com/adamwathan), the creater of the TailwindCSS framework, wrote an [extremely good article](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/) showcasing the benefits of TailwindCSS's "funtional CSS" approach, and raises key counterarguments against the currently established "best practices" of semantic CSS.
 I **highly** recommend reading this article if you have the chance.
 It really helps to explain the intentional design behind TailwindCSS, and the context for which TailwindCSS has been designed around.

+Now that you understand the intention of TailwindCSS, let's dive in and begin coding in VSCode.

 ## Part 2: Live Demo

 ## Part 3: Try It Yourself